mvhutz/me/README.md

-# maximhutz.github.io
+# The Personal Website of Maxim Voldman Hutz
-My portfolio website: a summary of what I've done.
+This website serves as an exhibit of who I am, what I've done, what I'm doing, and what I plan to do.